Tony has trouble dealing with the truth about his father’s mistress; JT Dolan must face the truth about his addictions;

 Like many viewers, I felt some discomfort watching Fran vamp and sing to Tony, but my discomfort itself made me uncomfortable — was it evidence of some sort of ageism?
 Or even some sexism?
 I wondered if I subconsciously believed that it’s always vulgar for older people, especially older women, to display their sexuality.
 Would this hour have made me cringe as much if the situation was reversed, if the romantic subtext referred to a man of Fran’s age and a woman of Tony’s age?

-Ultimately, though, I think my response was due less to age/gender biases and due more to how Chase shaped the episode, and he shaped it in this particular way in order to underline how we (including Tony) make, break and re-make our mythologies.
-However, thinking about mythologies also got me thinking about the Greek myth of Oedipus.
-Chase surely knows he is increasing our discomfort by having Tony lust a little bit for Johnny Boy’s goomar; there would be something almost Oedipal about Tony slapping uglies now with his dad’s girlfriend.
-Tony’s attraction toward Fran, even if slight, seems to further emphasize something we’ve known about him for some time now.
-Although he married a woman who is very loving, warm and giving, Tony’s side attractions tend to be women who are more like his mother: selfish, cold, uncaring.
-It takes some time, but Tony eventually recognizes that Fran shares many of Livia’s characteristics.
+Ultimately, though, I think my response was due less to age/gender biases and due more to how Chase shaped the episode — he shaped it in a way that makes us uncomfortable, which underlines the lengths that we all (including Tony) will go to, even breaking and remaking our mythologies if necessary, in order to escape that which makes us uncomfortable.
+Thinking about mythologies also got me thinking about the Greek myth of Oedipus.
+Chase surely knows he is increasing our discomfort by having Tony lust a little bit for Johnny Boy’s goomar, as there would be something almost Oedipal about Tony slapping uglies now with his dad’s girlfriend.
+Tony’s attraction toward Fran, even if slight, seems to further emphasize something we’ve known about him for some time now: although he married a woman who is very loving, warm and giving, Tony’s side attractions tend to be women who are more like his mother — selfish, cold, uncaring.
+Though it takes him some time, Tony eventually recognizes that Fran shares many of Livia’s characteristics.
 Perhaps he finally re-mythologizes Fran into a “princess” again to avoid facing the uncomfortable fact that he subconsciously seems to always want a woman in his life that mimics his monstrous mother.